LincaMarius/ISAP-1_Block_Diagram/README.md

 The CE signal was renamed DM = Data Memory Select \
 The LM signal was renamed LAR = Load Address Register \
-The LO signal has been renamed I/O \
+The LO signal has been renamed I/O
-I introduced the R/W signal to control the Read/Write operation

 ## Improved design by adding possibility for Program Counter to be preset
 From the block diagram it can be seen that the Program Counter cannot be loaded with a desired value, thus we do not have the possibility to make Unconditional Jumps in the execution of the running programs